 Secondly, the loss of stable revenue from the dams exposed Bhutan's economy more closely to the rest of the world's hectic markets in the early 300s.
 Thirdly, complacency had left the Bhutanese population without the skills to shift with technological trends, so new directions for the national economy were hard to arrange.
 Fourth and finally, the internet and related modern communications undermined Bhutan's traditional memetic defenses.
 Arguably, the loss of so many local languages was a factor, too, as the loan word-laden Dzongkha allowed foreign memes to spread rapidly through the population.

 As a result of those issues, Bhutan drifted through a series of economic depressions in the 300s and 400s and its standard of living dropped.
 Many Bhutanese emigrated to thriving centers of population, leaving Bhutan unable to afford up-to-date blue goo defenses.
 Its silted dam basins and pastoral fields thus became notorious for hosting wild genemod and nano threats that were easily cleaned up in neighboring districts.
 Various international ecological organizations eventually established permanent chapters in Bhutan to handle the mess, billing a moribund government for most of its revenue.
-It's hard to say if there was a functional Bhutanese government by the Technocalypse, but there certainly wasn't a government by 541AT.
+It's hard to say if there was still a functional Bhutanese government by the Technocalypse, but there certainly wasn't a government after 565AT.